 Click 'Save and finish' or 'Save and continue'.

 2. The Speed Networking session details page is the similar to webinars, roundtables and standard sessions as shown in the sections above.
 Like roundtables, the 'Session Countdown' cannot be disabled.
 The one difference is 'Meeting Generation Settings'.
 Select whether you would like to restrict meetings based on data type (participant type) settings.
 You can limit which types get to be matched, or no restrictions.

 3. Click 'Settings' at the top left and choose your settings requirements.
 You have less options here, these are in explained in the sections above.

 Editing a session

-1. In the 'Event Program page' you will see all of the sessions you have created.
-To edit a session, search for your session using the search bar or simply scroll through and find the session you want to edit.
-Simply click on that session to edit the details.
+1. In the 'Event Agenda page' you will see all of the sessions you have created.
+To edit a session, search for your session using the search bar or simply scroll through the table and find the session you want to edit.
+Click on the cog next to that session session to edit the details.